 Cedar doesn't require much maintenance and the wood contains natural insect-repelling substances.
 Its pleasant scent and pleasing look also make it desirable, though it is more expensive than some other types of wood.

 Cypress is a popular alternative to cedar because it's also insect-resistant and similar in price.
 It has a nice aroma and few knots.

 Redwood is also insect-resistant and long lasting, and many people prefer its look, though it is similarly priced to cedar.

-Be sure to treat your fence with weatherproof solution.
-It should also contain UV protection which will preserve the natural color of the wood for longer.
+Be sure to treat your fence with weatherproof solution to protect against moisture and extremely low or high temperatures.
+The finish should also contain UV protection, which will preserve the natural color of the wood longer.
 Clean and refinish the fence every other year to maintain its look.

 Always choose pressure-treated wood if available.
 This wood has undergone a process in which chemicals that protect the wood from insects and decay are forced into the wood, making it last longer.

 Have wooden fence posts installed correctly to limit wood-to-soil exposure.
 This will safeguard against fence post failure due to rot.